Ketogenic Diet Shopping Guide

 Broccoli, cauliflower, asparagus, green beans, onions, and Brussel sprouts are excellent roasted in coconut oil to bring out their natural sugars.
 Leafy greens like kale, swiss chard, arugula, spinach, collards, and turnip greens can be sautéed, added to smoothies, or used as the base for salads.
 Lettuces like Bibb and butter lettuces can be used as wraps or in salads.

-Celery, shallots, cucumber, sprouts are all non-starchy vegetables that I like to add to salads.
-Vegetables that you can use as “noodles” or grain substitutes are spaghetti squash, zucchini, and summer squash.
+Celery, shallots, cucumber, and sprouts are all non-starchy vegetables that I like to add to salads.
+Vegetables you can use as “noodles” or grain substitutes are spaghetti squash, zucchini, and summer squash.
 Top the “noodles” with mushrooms, broccoli rabe, and garlic.
 A homemade pesto with fresh basil and olive oil is delicious to blend it all together.

 Cauliflower is one of my favorite ketogenic-friendly vegetables because it is so versatile.
 You can roast it, mash it, or make cauliflower rice for curry dishes.
 Another way to use cauliflower is to make a low-carb pizza crust.
 You can use pesto for the sauce and top it with your favorite vegetables and grass-fed goat cheese, or have a meat-lovers pizza with grass-fed ground beef and grass-fed cheese.